jignesh13/MediaplayerUI/README.md

 # JK Player
-using exoplayer to create great user interface for volumebar and seekbar
+Using above project now you can play any video on your device using exoplayer with beautiful user interface

  # Special thanks to these contributors
 [Exoplayer](https://github.com/google/ExoPlayer)